SchynsLab/medusa/_sources/getting_started/citation.md

 as well, given that they are crucial to the functionality of Medusa:

 > Trimesh [Computer software].
 (2019).
 Retrieved from https://github.com/mikedh/trimesh
 > Matl, M. (2019).
 Pyrender [Computer software].
-Retried from https://github.com/mmatl/pyrender
+Retrieved from https://github.com/mmatl/pyrender

 ## An example methods section